Last Updated on October 14, 2024

-This guide provides everything you need to know about the United States Navy’s Seaman to Admiral (STA-21) for Fiscal Year 2024.
+This guide covers everything you need to know about the U.S. Navy’s Seaman to Admiral (STA-21) program for Fiscal Year 2025.

-The Navy STA-21 commissioning program aims to make it possible for qualified enlisted Sailors to move up to officer ranks.
+The STA-21 program is designed to help qualified enlisted Sailors rise to officer ranks.

 History of the Seaman to Admiral Program